ergon/figma-table-builder/README.md

 # Table Builder

+✨ New: **Update** existing tables with new data

-_Table Builder_ lets you paste tabular data and generates tables from a single component.
+_Table Builder_ lets you create and update tables by pasting tabular data from your spread sheets.

 For each entry in the spread sheet, _Table Builder_ creates an instance of your original cell component, positions it in a grid and updates the cell's first child of type `text` with the data entry from the spreadsheet (Excel, Numbers, etc).